JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 #### `ModalityState.NON_MODAL`
 The operation will be executed after all modal dialogs are closed.
-If any of the open (unrelated) project displays a per-project modal dialog, the action will be performed after the dialog is closed.
+If any of the open (unrelated) projects displays a per-project modal dialog, the action will be performed after the dialog is closed.

 #### `ModalityState.stateForComponent()`
 The operation can be executed when the topmost shown dialog is the one that contains the specified component or is one of its parent dialogs.